Rogomi/Traxion-ProjectLego-TechDoc/android.md

-# Project Lego Android
+# UMS Android

 ## Technical Documentation

 ### GETTING STARTED

-Project Lego Android was developed using Android Studio.
+UMS Android was developed using Android Studio.
 This project uses Kotlin as the Programming Language, Android Studio Layout Editor for the Interface, and Gradle for connecting different Third-Party Libraries.
 The target and compiled SDK Version is 30 with a minimum SDK version of 26.
 For more information on the IDE and system requirements to enable you to work on the source code, it is available [here](https://developer.android.com/)

 ### INSTALLATION AND DEVELOPMENT

 In order to start the development, first you need to start Android Studio.
-Import the Project Lego project and then wait for the build to finish.
+Import the UMS project and then wait for the build to finish.

 ### PROGRAMMING LANGUAGE

-Project Lego Android uses Kotlin for development
+UMS Android uses Kotlin for development

 ### MINIMUM VERSION

-Project Lego can run on Android Systems with minimum SDK version 26.
+UMS can run on Android Systems with minimum SDK version 26.
 It may encounter multiple issues on lower SDKversions.

 ### APPLICATION ID